Rozovoye vino

 "Rozovoye vino" (Розовое вино) is a song by Russian rappers Eldzhey and Feduk.
 It was released through labels ZBV and Warner Music Russia on August 4, 2017.
 The song was commercially successful in the countries of former Soviet Union and Poland.

 It was given the RU.TV award for best debut and was nominated for both the Muz-TV award for song of the year and the Russian National Music Award for dance hit of the year.

 Composition

-Rozovoe vino is a song with a hip house sound and is based on a beat made by Valentin Filatov, aka Empaldo Beats, which was crated over the course of a quarter of an hour.
+Rozovoe vino is a song with a hip house sound and is based on a beat made by Valentin Filatov, aka Empaldo Beats, which was created over the course of a quarter of an hour.
 However, the producer stated that he had relinquished the rights to the aforementioned song and other compositions intended for Eldzhey himself.

 Music video

 The music video, directed by Alina Pasok and shot in Malaysia, was published on November 14, 2017.